 The Planning Committee is responsible for considering those planning applications which have not been delegated to officers.
 It meets once a month, typically starting at 10.00 a.m. on a Thursday, in the District Council Chamber, Kendal Town Hall.

 The Council encourages public participation at its meeting, including the Planning Committee.
-More information can be found in the Public Participation Leaflet which also outlines the procedure for meetings.
+More information can be found on the Public Participation webpage which also outlines the procedure for meetings.

 Planning Committee Decisions

 The planning system operates to regulate the use of land in the public interest and not to protect private interests.